PatchworkOS 19e446b

 Loads the kernel's address space into the current CPU.

-void * vmm_alloc(space_t *space, void *virtAddr, uint64_t length, pml_flags_t pmlFlags, vmm_alloc_flags_t allocFlags)
+void * vmm_alloc(space_t *space, void *virtAddr, size_t length, size_t alignment, pml_flags_t pmlFlags, vmm_alloc_flags_t allocFlags)

 Allocates and maps virtual memory in a given address space.